-Starting with Oracle Database 11g Release 2 (11.2.0.2), to upgrade an earlier release of Oracle Database Client, then select Upgrade and follow the instructions in "Performing an In-place Oracle Database Client Upgrade" on page 15
+Starting with Oracle Database 11g Release 2 (11.2.0.2), if you want to upgrade an earlier release of Oracle Database Client, then select Upgrade and follow the instructions in "Performing an In-place Oracle Database Client Upgrade" on page 1-18

-- 2. In the Select Installation Type screen, select the type of installation: Instant Client, Administrator, or Runtime and click Next. - 3.
+- 2. In the Select Installation Type screen, select the type of installation that you want: Instant Client, Administrator, or Runtime and click Next. - 3.
 Starting with Oracle Database 11g Release 2 (11.2.0.2), you can use the Software Updates feature to dynamically download and apply latest updates.
 In the Download Software Updates screen, select one of the following options and click Next: - Use My Oracle Support credentials for download to download and apply the latest software updates.